defiprime/defiprime1/collections/_posts/2023-08-03-web3-accelerators.md

 Several notable Web3 accelerators have emerged in recent years, each playing a pivotal role in the advancement of decentralized technologies.
 Some of the prominent ones include:

+### Alliance.xyz

+[Alliance](https://alliance.xyz/) is the leading Web3 accelerator investing \$250k at flexible terms and web3 founders community.
+Outside of just money they provide daily 1:1 mentorship, weekly lectures featuring founders of leading crypto companies and defi protocols, and access to a founder network.

+### Outlier Ventures

+Known for its expertise in Web3 technologies, [Outlier Ventures](https://outlierventures.io/) supports startups building decentralized protocols and dApps.
+Outlier have over 250 portfolio projects, and probably one of the largest Web3 focused accelerators.

-### Consensys Tachyon
+### TachyonX

-Focused on blockchain-based startups, Consensys Tachyon offers an intensive three-month accelerator program to help early-stage projects gain traction.
+Focused on blockchain-based startups, [TachyonX](https://tachyon.xyz/)(previously Consensys Tachyon) offers an intensive three-month remote accelerator program and \$150,000 in funding.
+TachyonX help early-stage projects gain traction, and access to the [Consensys Mesh](https://www.mesh.xyz/) network.

 ### Encode Club

-Specializing in web3 and blockchain startups, Encode Club provides funding, mentorship, and community support for promising projects.
+Specializing in web3 and blockchain startups, [Encode Club](https://www.encode.club/) provides funding, mentorship, and community support for promising projects.

-### Outlier Ventures

-Known for its expertise in Web3 technologies, Outlier Ventures supports startups building decentralized protocols and dApps.

-### MetaCartel Ventures

-Focused on Web3 projects, MetaCartel Ventures provides funding, guidance, and access to a thriving community of developers and enthusiasts.

 ### Boost VC

 Boost VC invests \$500k into pre-seed rounds.
 They have a few [notable exits](https://www.boost.vc/portfolio#cryptolink) such as Coinbase and Etherscan.

-### Alliance.xyz

-[Alliance](https://alliance.xyz/) is the leading Web3 accelerator investing \$250k at flexible terms and web3 founders community.
-Outside of just money they provide daily 1:1 mentorship, weekly lectures featuring founders of leading crypto companies and defi protocols, and access to a founder network.

 ### Poolside